 Virginia Scenic Byways in Prince William County: A Little Something to Brag About

 On December 7, the Virginia Commonwealth Transportation Board unanimously approved all Prince William roads proposed for Virginia Scenic Byway status, a first for our County.
+Scroll down for maps.

 Virginia's Scenic Byway program recognizes that scenic roads are key community assets.
 Scenic road corridors with historic, natural, recreational or other intrinsic qualities are eligible for designation as a Scenic Byway.

 Virginia has more than 2,500 miles of Scenic Byways, including many miles in adjacent Fauquier County as well as Loudoun and Fairfax Counties.
 Prince William now boasts 39.4 miles of Scenic Byways, which highlight the environmental and cultural significance of the County's Rural Crescent.

 The proposed Prince William County roads, listed below, have 11 nationally recognized historic sites and two state listed historic sites, mountain vistas, and minimally visible development.
 John Marshall Highway and Waterfall Road connect to other Virginia Byways and showcase the beauty of our countryside.

 - Waterfall Road – Fauquier County line east to the intersection of Antioch Rd.

 - Antioch Road – from the Route 601 intersection south to Route 55

 - John Marshall Highway – from Route 681 to the Fauquier County line